 Special function mode Standard F1- F12 mode Function F1 FN + F1 Launches the help file supplied with the software.
 F2 FN + F2 Decreases the computer's display panel brightness in individual steps.
 F3 FN + F3 Increases the computer's display panel brightness in individual steps.
 F4 FN + F4 Changes the active display device.
 To use a simultaneous mode, you must set the resolution of the internal display panel to match the resolution of the external display device.
 F5 FN + F5 Enables or disables the Touch Pad.
 F6 FN + F6 Moves media backward.
 F7 FN + F7 Plays or pauses media playback.
 F8 FN + F8 Moves media forward.
 F9 FN + F9 Decreases the computer's volume.
 F10 FN + F10 Increases the computer's volume.
 F11 FN + F11 Turns the sound on or off.
 F12 FN + F12 Turns the Airplane mode on or off.

-FN + 1 FN + 1 Reduces the icon size on the desktop or the font sizes within one of the supported application windows.
+Special function mode Standard F1- F12 mode Function FN + 1 FN + 1 Reduces the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + 2 FN + 2 Enlarges the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + Space FN + Space Changes the display resolution.
+FN + Z FN + Z Turns the keyboard backlight on or off.
+This function is supported with some models.

 Some functions will show the toast notification at the edges of the screen.
 Those toast notifications are disabled at factory default.
-You can enable them in the TOSHIBA Function Key application.
+You can enable them in the Function Key application.